 The site offers favourable construction conditions, municipality and local stakeholder support, the straightforward electrical connection into the Eskom grid, and studies showed that there would be little environmental impact.

-When operating at full capacity, Perdekraal East Wind Farm will generate around 368.8 GWh/year of clean renewable energy per year and is expected to supply electricity to power up to 111 118 South African homes.
+When operating at full capacity, Perdekraal East Wind Farm generates around 368.8 GWh/year of clean renewable energy per year and is expected to supply electricity to power up to 111 118 South African homes.

-Mainstream Asset Management South Africa will manage the Operations of Perdekraal Wind Farm.
+Mainstream Asset Management South Africa manages the Operations of Perdekraal Wind Farm.

-The debt for the projects has been arranged and led by ABSA.
+The debt for the projects was arranged and led by ABSA.

-Concor and Conco Consortium have been appointed as construction contractors and Siemens Gamesa Renewable Energy will supply and install the wind turbines.
+Concor and Conco Consortium were appointed as construction contractors and Siemens Gamesa Renewable Energy supplied and installed the wind turbines.
 Simmons & Simmons and White & Case acted as Lenders’ Legal Advisor.
 Fasken and Stoel Rives acted as Sponsor Legal Counsel.